trueos/trueos-docs/trueos-handbook/introducing.rst

 * The :guilabel:`Boot to console (Disable X)` option has been added to the graphical boot menu.

-* These new utilites are available in the *SysAdm Client* `Managing Remote Connections <https://sysadm.us/handbook/client/sysadmclient.html#managing-remote-connections>`_ and
+* These new utilites are available in the *SysAdm Client*:
+  `Managing Remote Connections <https://sysadm.us/handbook/client/sysadmclient.html#managing-remote-connections>`_ and
   `Task Manager <https://sysadm.us/handbook/client/sysadmclient.html#task-manager>`_.